t184256/fingertip/INSTALL.md

 # Prerequisites

 First and foremost, you need a recent Linux installation.
-If you want to command VMs, you need KVM, you really want a CoW-enabled filesystem or root access.
+If you want to command VMs, you need KVM and you really want a CoW-enabled filesystem or one-time root access to setup one.
-If you vant to command containers, you need podman `> 1.8`.
+If you want to command containers, you need podman `> 1.8`.

 # Installation of a package